aledgriffiths79/cookbook/README.md

 My application was coded in the IDE: **Virtual Studio Code**, a local GIT directory was used for version control and then uploaded to GITHUB.
 This site is hosted using Heroku and is deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.

-In order for the success of the deployment version, i would create an environment variable file named env.py.
+In order for the success of the deployment version, i would create an environment variable file in my applications repository named env.py.
 In this file i will store the MongoDB configuration key and values in order to keep the production database connection string private.
 A MongoDB database was used as the place to store data for this application.
 I also need to store these configuration variables in my **config vars** in my heroku settings which acts like a security confirmation in accordance with the values i have set in my env.py file.
 As these variables and its values are confidential they must not be seen by the public, therefore, i have created a file called .gitignore.
 In this file will be a list of files that i have within the applications repository that i dont want to share to github/public.
 And one of those files and its data is the environment variable file, **env.py**.

-In the development phase of my application i still required to keep the security of my configuration variables private, because even though my application wasnt in deployment at that stage, in order to work on the development stage i still had to upload my code to github for the changes in my application to take place.
+In the development phase of my application it was important to keep the security of my configuration variables private, because even though my application wasnt in deployment at that stage, in order to work on the development stage i still had to upload my code to github for the changes in my application to take place.

+Hosting the development version was used using the url local host **http://127.0.0.1:5000/**.
+This is issued in your local command terminal after typing **python3 app.py** in the command terminal.
+When you make new features/functions in your IDE you refresh your development version browser and the changes will be seen live.
+However to make a permanent change to an updated file you then will have to use git in your command terminal to make those changes which then will be stored in your GITHUB repository.

+With Heroku an updated application will be uploaded automatically once you update your github repository as Heroku uses your chosen **deployment method** i.e. Github and *master branch* as every push to master will deploy a new version of the app.

 ## Credits